What we do

 We have two levels of decision-making:

-• The General Division is the first level of appeal, where you can appeal your reconsideration decision from Service Canada.
+- The SST’s General Division is the first level of appeal for CPP, CPP disability, OAS, GIS and CDB appeals.
+It’s where you can appeal your reconsideration decision from Service Canada.

 The General Division and the Appeal Division are separate from each other.
-The members who decide your appeal at the General Division are different from the members who decide your appeal at the Appeal Division.
+The SST members who decide appeals at the General Division are different from the SST members who decide appeals at the Appeal Division.

 You can read about the laws and regulations that give the SST its mandate, structure and rules, as well as about the other laws and regulations that the SST follows.